-The projects shown above on the rotating webpage banners are the 2013 winners.
-The 2014 projects will soon be ready for you to view.
-Design Award information and the architect’s names for the 2013 projects – click here and go to the EVENTS tab above.
+The projects shown above on the rotating webpage banners are the 2014 winners that were announced at the the February 2015 Design Awards event.
+The 2014 projects are available for you to view under the EVENTS tab.
+Design Award information and the architect’s names for the 2014 projects – click here and go to the EVENTS tab above.

 We are all aware that a large magnitude earthquake is going to influence Los Angeles in the near future.
 The City of Angels was recently ranked the most vulnerable metropolis in the world outside of Asia.

 However, knowing that Los Angeles is long overdue for a large magnitude earthquake and comprehending what the effect of the earthquake will have on Los Angeles, are two very different things.